Chapter 14 Understanding Individual Behavior

 Integrity Home Care

-Integrity Home Care shares the same “employee first” attitude as HCL.
+Springfield, MOIntegrity Home Care shares the same “employee first” attitude as HCL.
 According to Mr. Martin, “Our mission is to cultivate a Christian-based environment in which we can identify and meet the home care needs of our clients and the career needs of our employees with unmatched skill, compassion, and integrity.”
 The underlying premise to this philosophy is that by investing in employees, they will respond by “reinvesting in the company” which means greater motivation and performance on the part of employees.

-1. Does the importance of knowledge of OB differ based on a manager’s levels in the organization?
+Answers to Review and Discussion Questions1.
+Does the importance of knowledge of OB differ based on a manager’s levels in the organization?
 If so, how?
 If not, why not?
 Be specific.

 Knowledge of OB is important for all managers since executives at all levels of the organization deal with people.
 Low-level managers are likely to supervise employees directly, so they need knowledge of attitudes, perception, and learning.
 If they have responsibilities pertaining to the hiring of employees, they need to have knowledge about personality.
 Middle-level managers are likely to need knowledge of attitudes and personality, as they supervise lower-level managers.
-Upper-level managers need knowledge of attitudes as they deal with organizational design decisions and human resource management issues.
+Upper-level managers need knowledge of attitudes as they deal with organizational design decisions and human resource management issues.2.
+Explain why the concept of an organization as an iceberg is important.

 Like the iceberg that sunk the Titanic, the real danger of icebergs is not what lies on top, but the hidden portion underneath.
-In the attempt to understand employee behavior, it’s the hidden organizational elements (attitudes, perceptions, norms, etc.) that make understanding individual behavior so challenging.
+In the attempt to understand employee behavior, it’s the hidden organizational elements (attitudes, perceptions, norms, etc.) that make understanding individual behavior so challenging.3.
+Describe the focus and goals of OB.14.1 14.6

 Organization behavior (OB) focuses on three areas: individual behavior, group behavior, and organizational aspects.
-The goals of OB are to explain, predict, and influence behavior.
+The goals of OB are to explain, predict, and influence behavior.4.
+Define the six important employee behaviors.

 Employee productivity is a performance measure of both efficiency and effectiveness.

 Absenteeism is the failure to report to work.
 Turnover is the voluntary and involuntary permanent withdrawal from an organization.
 Organizational citizenship behavior (OCB) is discretionary behavior that’s not part of an employee’s formal job requirements but it promotes the effective functioning of an organization.
 Job satisfaction is an individual’s general attitude toward his or her job.
-Workplace misbehavior is any intentional employee behavior that is potentially harmful to the organization or individuals within the organization.
+Workplace misbehavior is any intentional employee behavior that is potentially harmful to the organization or individuals within the organization.5.
+Describe the three components of an attitude and explain the four job-related attitudes.

 The cognitive component refers to the beliefs, opinions, knowledge, or information held by a person.
 The affective component is the emotional or feeling part of an attitude.
-The behavioral component refers to an intention to behave in a certain way toward someone or something.
+The behavioral component refers to an intention to behave in a certain way toward someone or something.6.
+Contrast the MBTI and the Big Five model.
+Describe five other personality traits that help explain individual behavior in organizations.

 The MBTI focuses on learning styles and measures four dimensions: social interaction, preference for gathering data, preference for decision making, and style of making decisions.
 The Big Five Model is an attempt to classify personality along a variety of important behaviors and consists of five personality traits: extraversion, agreeableness, conscientiousness, emotional stability, and openness to experience.